paresharma/showoff/README.md

 By default, the server runs at http://localhost:9090.

-This presentation is build with [showoff](https://github.com/puppetlabs/showoff).
+This presentation is totally a [showoff](https://github.com/puppetlabs/showoff).

 ### License